dimitri-nicolo/calico/reference/other-install-methods/security/configuration/prometheus.md

-To add the new alerting rule to our Prometheus instance, define a PrometheusRule manifest in the `calico-monitoring` namespace with the labels `role: calico-prometheus-rules` and `prometheus: calico-node-prometheus`.
+To add the new alerting rule to our Prometheus instance, define a PrometheusRule manifest in the `calico-monitoring` namespace with the labels `role: tigera-prometheus-rules` and `prometheus: calico-node-prometheus`.
 The labels should match the labels defined by the `ruleSelector` field of the Prometheus manifest.

-As an example, to fire a alert when a {{site.noderunning}} instance has been down for more than 5 minutes, save the following to a file, say `calico-node-down-alert.yaml`
+As an example, to fire a alert when a {{site.noderunning}} instance has been down for more than 5 minutes, save the following to a file, say `calico-node-down-alert.yaml`.

 ```yaml
 {% raw %}